If you're thinking about adopting a cat, we tip our hats to you.

 Every year, roughly 3.4 million cats enter animal shelters in the United States.
 Cat adoption is the best way to save the lives of rescue cats.
 These furry friends are in need of homes and can make great companions.

-Here are our best tips for making your new addition feel at home.
+Here are our best tips on how to adopt a cat and make them feel at home.

 Making a Good First Impression